wesovilabs/orion/docs/_spec/features/functions.md

 A function is described with a name (`calculateKarma`), and the following three blocks:

 - **input**: Input arguments of the function.
 It's an optional  block.
+This block, is exactly the same, that the one used to define input arguments in a file.
 - **body** : Set of actions to be executed.
 It's required block.
 - **return**: The output value if is provided.
 It's an optional block.

 Additionally, we make use of action `call` to invoke a function.

 In the below example, th function `calculateKarma` receives a list of ingredients.
-Per each vegan ingredient the karma increases in one if not the karma reduces one.
+For each vegan ingredient increment the karma in 1, otherwise decrement the karma in 1.

 ```hcl
 vars {